-Dry ageing beef bags employ a specially formulated combination of polymers which create a single layer material that is both moisture- and oxygen-permeable, very much like a membrane.
-Fragile when first sealed, the dry ageing beef bag will form a bond with the moist proteins on the surface of the meat within the first several days.
+Dry ageing beef bags employ a specially formulated combination of polymers which create a single-layer material that is both moisture- and oxygen-permeable, very much like a membrane.
+Fragile, when first sealed, the dry ageing beef bag will form a bond with the proteins on the surface of the meat within the first several days.

-Once bonded, it provides protection against off flavours and contamination, allowing you to dry age in any commercial refrigeration unit without the need for UV lighting or specialized humidity control.
-Although the bag itself is not a vacuum material it is possible and preferred to Vacuum Pack the Meat inside and create a perfect bond.
+Once bonded, it provides protection against off flavours and contamination, allowing you to dry age in any commercial refrigeration unit without the need for UV lighting or specialised humidity control.
+Although the bag itself is not a vacuum material, it is possible and preferred to Vacuum Pack the Meat inside and create a perfect bond.

 This method does NOT pose the same risk of anaerobic bacterial growth as in other methods.

 The main benefits of Dry Ageing Beef are the mouth-watering concentrated flavour, the extreme tenderness of the finished product and the beautiful marbled appearance.
 (Especially on Sirloins and Rib-Eyes)

 HOW TO USE: